aysel4404/project/README.md

 # Quiz Website

 This is a responsive quiz website built using HTML, CSS, and JavaScript.
-The quiz presents a set of questions, and users can select answers by clicking on the options.
-Once all questions are answered, the final score is displayed with an option to retake the quiz.
+The quiz dynamically loads **10 science-related questions** from an external API.
+Users can select answers, view their final score, and retake the quiz.

 ## Demo